otherguy/ESP8266WeatherStation/README.md

 ### Upload Software

-Use [Adafruit's `ampy` tool](https://github.com/adafruit/ampy) to upload the software to the NodeMCU.
+Use [Adafruit's `ampy` tool](https://github.com/adafruit/ampy) to upload the software to the ESP8266.
 Adjust the port according to your operating system and USB controller.

 ```bash